DomiStyle/docker-tor-browser/README.md

 See the docker-compose [here](https://github.com/DomiStyle/docker-tor-browser/blob/master/docker-compose.yml) or use this command:

-    docker run -d -p 5domir-browserr-browser
+    docker run -d -p 5800:5800 domistyle/tor-browser

-interface will be available on port 5800.
+The web interface will be available on port 5800.

 ## Platform configuration